They say that time heals all wounds, but whoever said that never tried sleeping with shoulder pain.

 If your pain is acute and persistent, your body may need help with healing.
 Physical therapy and chiropractic are both helpful strategies, and either a physical therapist or chiropractor can recommend an optimal treatment plan.

-There is also the option to get medical injections, either PRP (plasma-rich protein) or joint injections.
+There is also the option to get medical injections, either PRP (plasma-rich protein) or cortisone injections.
 Both of these injections can ease the pain, but the PRP injections also aid in healing.
 Medications are also available.

 This route is usually reserved as a last result for extreme injuries or in older people who aren’t as likely to heal from the pain on their own.
 However, surgery also carries its own risks, especially in older populations.